Charleo85/Texas-Hold-em-AI/README.md

 	- Gather output (x, actual payback) and regress.
 	- Improve the curve in step 2 with additional randomness.

+**October 2th update**

+**Winning Strategy on Three-cards Game for a Python Bot**

+1. Rules of the three-cards game:

+	- Only three cards with no suits: Q, K, A (from lowest to highest).
+	- Two players each pay one unit bet as blinds.
+	- The first player can make a bet of another unit or fold to lose the blind; The second player can only call/fold.
+	- If the second player calls, compare card size to determine the winner.

+2. Mathemactic analysis:

+	- As the first player
+		- Get an A
+		- Get an K
+		- Get an Q
+	- As the second player
+		- Get an A
+		- Get an K
+		- Get an Q

 Milestones
 ----------